-Keith F Martin, PhD, MIoD, MRPharmS – Chief Executive Officer
+Hayley French, PhD, MSc (IP), CLP – Chief Executive Officer

-Professor David Wraith is the CSO and founder of Apitope.
-He is a world leading research immunologist with over 25 years’ experience and has authored over 120 articles in peer reviewed scientific journals.
+David Wraith is the chief scientific officer and the founder of Apitope.
+He is a research immunologist with over 25 years of experience and has authored over 150 articles in peer-reviewed scientific journals.

-David was the Head of the Department of Pathology & Microbiology at the University of Bristol from 1996-2004.
-He has been awarded research fellowships by the MRC (UK), National MS Society (USA), Sidney Sussex College, Cambridge and the Wellcome Trust.
-He has been a member of SABs for TEVA, GSK and Peptide Therapeutics; expert advisor to Hoffman La Roche on autoimmune therapeutics; expert advisor to the DTI on Stem Cell Therapies and to the Food Standards Agency on Peanut Allergy; current member of the MRC Infections and Immunity Board; past member of research grant panels for Arthritis Research UK, MS Society, NIH, NKRF and the Wellcome Trust.
+Professor Wraith was the Head of the Department of Pathology & Microbiology at the University of Bristol from 1996 to 2004.
+He is currently Professor of Immunology and Director of the Institute of Immunology and Immunotherapy at the University of Birmingham (UK).
+He has been awarded research fellowships by the Medical Research Council (UK), National MS Society (US), Sidney Sussex College, Cambridge and the Wellcome Trust.
+He has been a member of scientific advisory boards for TEVA, GSK and Peptide Therapeutics; an expert advisor to Hoffman La Roche on autoimmune therapeutics; an expert advisor to the UK Department of Trade and Industry on Stem Cell Therapies and to the UK Food Standards Agency on Peanut Allergy; he is the current chairman of the Cancer Immunology and Autoimmunity board of the Norwegian Research Council and he is a past member of research grant panels for the Medical Research Council Infections and Immunity Board, Arthritis Research UK, MS Society UK, NIH USA, NKRF and the Wellcome Trust.

 Luc Lammens – Finance & HR Director

 Luc Lammens graduated as Master in Scientific Applied Economics, with specialization in International Business Affairs (K.U.
 Leuven 1988).
 He is currently a financial consultant for innovative, start up and early stage companies and is active in Corporate and Academic Spin Outs.
 He is in charge of specific financial missions and technology transfer projects.